nasa-fornax/fornax-documentation/README.md

 ### How do I open a terminal window?
   * The blue `+` in the upper left brings you to the launcher where you can start a new notebook or open a terminal window
    ![terminal](./static/images/terminal.png)

+### What is a kernel and how to choose one?
+  * In Jupyter, kernels are the background processes that execute cells and return results for display.
+  * To select the kernel on which you want to run your Notebook, go to the Kernel menu and choose Change Kernel.
+You can also click directly on the name of the active kernel to switch to another.

 ### How do I upload data into Fornax?
   * The `uparrow` in the upper left allows you to upload data.
 If it is a large amount of data, consider creating a zip or tar archive first.